Schustergg/CRUD/README.md

 ## Overview
 The **CRUD API** is a robust, scalable, and modular application designed with best practices in mind.
 It provides a clean and maintainable architecture following **Clean Code** principles and **SOLID** design patterns.
 The API is built to handle complex business logic while ensuring high performance and reliability.

-This project includes:
-- **Authentication and Authorization**: Secured endpoints using authentication and role-based authorization.
-- **API Versioning**: Supports versioning to ensure backward compatibility.
-- **Distributed Caching**: Implements Redis for distributed caching to improve performance.
-- **Error Handling**: Comprehensive error handling to provide a robust and fault-tolerant system.
-- **Scalable Architecture**: Designed with a modular and scalable architecture to support future growth.

 ---

 ## Features